Differentially Private False Discovery Rate Control: Introduction

 To pursue a new strategy for PrivateBHq, we observe that, although PrivateBHq might skip some of the minimum $p$-values, nevertheless it preserves a key property with high probability: if $R$ rejections are made, the largest rejected $p$-value is roughly upper bounded by $qR/m$.
 This motivates us to give the following definition. \begin{definition} Given any cutoffs $0 < q_1 \le q_2 \le \cdots \le q_m$, a multiple testing procedure is said to be {\em compliant} with $\{q_j\}_{j=1}^m$, if all rejected $p$-values are always bounded above by $q_R$, where $R$ is the number of rejections. \end{definition}

 In the case of no rejections ($R = 0$), as a convention, the (non-existent) rejected $p$-value is considered to be bounded above by $q_R$.
-Compliance is an instance of a more general condition termed {\em self-consistency} \cite{blanchard2008two}, which further allows a procedure to incorporate prior information about each hypothesis into the cutoffs.
-Using the BHq critical values $\{qj/m\}$ as the cutoffs (referred to as BHq-compliance henceforth), however, our condition is sufficiently general to cover many classical multiple testing procedures, including both the step-down and step-up procedures, the generalized step-up-step-down procedures \cite{tamhane1998,sarkarstepwise} and particularly the PrivateBHq procedure.
+Compliance is an instance of a more general condition termed {\em self-consistency} \cite{blanchard2008two,blanchard2009adaptive}, which, roughly speaking, requires that any rejected $p$-value be upper bounded by a general function of the total number of rejections.
+Interestingly, the compliance condition as a special instance of self-consistency has not been considered in the literature.
+Here, we prefer to use the compliance condition as self-consistency further allows a procedure to incorporate prior information about each hypothesis into the cutoffs, which is beyond the scope of this paper.
+Using the BHq critical values $\{qj/m\}$ as the cutoffs (referred to as BHq-compliance henceforth), however, our condition is sufficiently general to cover many classical multiple testing procedures, including both the step-down and step-up procedures, the generalized step-up-step-down procedures \cite{tamhane1998,sarkarstepwise} and particularly the PrivateBHq procedure (Proposition~\ref{prop:compliant}).
 The compliance condition is solely determined by the number of rejected $p$-values and the size of the largest one, without requiring that each rejected $p$-value be below its associated critical value.
 As a consequence, this condition permits skipping the smallest $p$-values and this is well-suited for differentially private procedures.
-As an aside, it is generally easy to identify whether a given procedure satisfies this condition or not.

-As a surprising finding of this work, FDR control is simply a consequence of BHq-compliance together with the \textit{independence with the null} condition (Definition \ref{def:iws}).
+As revealed by this work, FDR control, roughly speaking, is a consequence of BHq-compliance together with the \textit{independence with the null} condition (Definition \ref{def:iws}).
 As such, our finding offers more than expected, applying to far more examples than PrivateBHq.
 In detail, we consider a generalized FDR \cite{kfdr,kfdrfollow} defined as